CMSC100-1S2324/my-github-page-Genmaa/README.md

 4. Go to settings->pages then select a branch domain and input your custom domain(live website link)
 5. Save
 What are your key takeaways from this exercise?
-Organize your div elements properly and their hierarchies. also provide an easy to understand class names to avoid confusion then take it step by step.
+Organize your div elements properly and their hierarchies.
+Also, provide an easy to understand class names to avoid confusion then take it step by step and enjoy designing while exploring new things.